arthcmr/simpGrunt/README.md

 You want to build your own static site, though.
 The first thing to do is changing the file *package.json*.
 Change the following fields according to your preferences. **DO NOT change the dependencies or devDependencies**
 ```
 {
-        "name": "mywebsite",
+        "name": "simpGrunt Example",
-        "description": "This is my awesome website",
+        "description": "This is my static website",
         "author": "Arthur Camara <arthurcamara@gmail.com>",
         ...
 }